 What are the signs of dry rot?

-The signs of dry rot are generally obvious, but you can contact Alliance, the dry rot specialists in Fife, for a definite diagnosis and an appropriate dry rot treatment plan.
+The signs of dry rot are generally obvious, but you can contact a professional dry rot specialist like Alliance for a definite diagnosis and an appropriate dry rot treatment plan.

 Common signs of dry rot are: